idvorkin/idvorkin.github.io/_d/covid19.md

 On Monday morning, the pair were seen cuddling more intensely than usual and then finally did what comes naturally, much to the delight of park managers.

 “The successful natural mating process today is extremely exciting for all of us, as the chance of pregnancy via natural mating is higher than by artificial insemination,” Michael Boos, executive director for zoological operations and conservation at Ocean Park, noted in a press release.

+### First Zonkey Born

+OK this has nothing to do with CV-19, but a cross between a [zebra and donkey](https://www.cnn.com/2020/04/11/world/zebra-donkey-zonkey-kenya-trnd/index.html) is wild!

 ## Circle of concern and circle of influence.